Masaru Ibuka: Career

+The Walkman was first created because Sony co-founder Masaru Ibuka wanted to be able to listen to music on long flights.
+He asked the company engineers in 1979 to make him a portable music listening device, which engineers accomplished by modifying a portable tape recorder.
+He like it so much he passed it on the company chairman Akio Morita, who decided to manufacture it.

 Ibuka received Honorary Doctorates from Sophia University, Tokyo in 1976, from Waseda University, Tokyo in 1979, and from Brown University (US) in 1994.
 The IEEE awarded him the IEEE Founders Medal in 1972 and named the IEEE Masaru Ibuka Consumer Electronics Award after him in 1987.

 Ibuka served as the Chairman of the National Board of Governors of the Boy Scouts of Nippon.
 In 1991 the World Organization of the Scout Movement awarded him the Bronze Wolf.
 In 1989 he also received the highest distinction of the Scout Association of Japan, the Golden Pheasant Award.

 Other awards: 1964, Distinguished Services Award from the Institute of Electrical Communication Engineers of Japan; 1981, Humanism and Technology Award from the Aspen Institute for Humanistic Studies; 1986, Eduard Rhein Ring of Honor, German Eduard Rhein Foundation; 1989, Designated Person of Cultural Merits by Ministry of Education; 1991, The Presidential Award and Medallion from the University of Illinois.

 Ibuka also authored the book Kindergarten is Too Late (1971), in which he claims that the most significant human learning occurs from birth to 3 years old and suggests ways and means to take advantage of this.
 The book's foreword was written by Glenn Doman, founder of The Institutes for the Achievement of Human Potential, an organization that teaches parents about child brain development.

 Death

-Ibuka died of heart failure at age 89.
+Ibuka died of heart failure on December 19, 1997, at age 89.
 He was survived by a son and two daughters.